pyrsia/pyrsia/docs/tutorials/demo.md

 > Final Step: "sha256:e9adb5357e84d853cc3eb08cd4d3f9bd6cebdb8a67f0415cc884be7b0202416d" successfully retrieved!
 ```

-It will show the local Pyrsia node already had this docker image and didn’t have to download it again.
+It will show the local Pyrsia node already had this Docker image and didn’t have to download it again.
 Inspect the Pyrsia node status again on both nodes:

 ```sh